Christabel (poem): Synopsis

 to look at the Lady Geraldine."

-from The Blue Fairy Book (1891), ed.
+from The Blue Poetry Book (1891), ed.
 Andrew Lang; illus.
 H. J. Ford and Lancelot Speed.
 London, Longmans, Green and Co.

 The story of Christabel concerns a central female character of the same name and her encounter with a stranger called Geraldine, who claims to have been abducted from her home by a band of rough men.

 Christabel goes into the woods to pray by the large oak tree, where she hears a strange noise.
 Upon looking behind the tree, she finds Geraldine who says that she had been abducted from her home by men on horseback.
 Christabel pities her and takes her home with her.
 However, supernatural signs (a dog angrily moaning despite being asleep, fading flames on torches suddenly reigniting, Geraldine being unable to cross an iron gate, denial of prayer) seem to indicate that all is not well.
 They spend the night together, but while Geraldine undresses, she shows a terrible but undefined mark: "Behold! her bosom and half her side— / A sight to dream of, not to tell! / And she is to sleep by Christabel" (246–48).

 Christabel's father, Sir Leoline, becomes enthralled with Geraldine and orders a grand procession to announce her rescue.
 He ignores the weak objections of his daughter, who, although under enchantment, is starting to realize the enormity of Geraldine's malign nature.
 The unfinished poem ends here.

-(Note: Geraldine and Leoline's names are pronounced to rhyme with "recline.")
+(Note: Geraldine and Leoline's names are pronounced to rhyme with "recline": /ˈdʒɛrəldaɪn/ and /ˈliːoʊlaɪn/.)